Shilanand Lakra

 Shilanand Lakra (born 5 May 1999) is an Indian field hockey player who plays as a forward for the Indian national team.

+Career

 He made his national debut during the 2018 Sultan Azlan Shah Cup.
 He had previously played for the national junior team which won the bronze medal at the 2017 Sultan of Johor Cup.
 He was the top goalscorer at the 2019 Sultan of Johor Cup with five goals.

+Lakra signed for the Hockey One club HC Melbourne in 2024 to play club hockey in Australia.